sq8vps/system/doc/nabla_doc.md

 ### Physical memory allocation
 The physical memory allocation is based on a buddy allocation algorithm.
 The smallest allocation unit size is defined by the `MM_BUDDY_SMALLEST` macro.
 The number of "layers" is defined by the `MM_BUDDY_COUNT` macro.
 Thus, the smallest allocatable block has a size of `MM_BUDDY_SMALLEST`, while the biggest allocatable block has a size of `MM_BUDDY_SMALLEST * (1 << MM_BUDDY_COUNT)`.
 The available physical memory is determined by the architecture-specific HAL based on memory map passed by the bootloader.
 The buddy allocation algorithm will not be described here.
 Nabla allows for multiple physical memory pools to be defined by the HAL.
-This might be required in some applications, e.g., in AMD64 systems, where the physical memory for PCI DMA transfer must lay below 4 GiB limit, while the actual available physical memory might be bigger.
+This might be required in some applications, e.g., in AMD64 systems, where the physical memory for PCI DMA transfer must lay below the 4 GiB limit, while the actual available physical memory might be bigger.